 by Sonia Solomonson

-Sonia C. Solomonson is a life coach with Way2Grow Coaching and posts daily blogs on www.way2growcoaching.com where you can also sign up for her monthly e-zine.
+Sonia C. Solomonson is a life coach with Way2Grow Coaching and a frequent contributor to Gather magazine.
+You can find her at way2growcoaching.com, where you can sign up for her monthly e-zine or request a session.